stackitcloud/stackit-cli/docs/stackit_secrets-manager_user_create.md

 ### Synopsis

 Creates a Secrets Manager user.
 The username and password are auto-generated and provided upon creation.
+The password cannot be retrieved later.
 A description can be provided to identify a user.

 ```